nilsmatzner/GettingAndCleaning_ProgrammingAssignment/codebook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 # The R script
-The code of run_analysis.R performs the following steps.<br/>
+The code of run_analysis.R performs the following steps.

 1. Downloading and unzipping files (note that my home directory has been used)
 2. Reading data sets into R
 3. Merging dataset + adding columnnames